blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 W and Z bosons were in the electroweak epoch, and that's because weak forces act on a more deeper scale than the more available electromagnetic and gravitational forces.

-### What is the source of such knowledge, if ancients knew it too?
+### What is the source of such knowledge, if the ancients knew it too?
 The source of knowledge is simply the Brahmaan consciousness.
+And this is timeless, in the same manner as our reactions to events and natural laws are timeless.

 For that reason, ancient knowledge is not the only source of knowledge, and neither is there any reason to consider it to be perfect.
 It just matters that a person gets into the same state of consciousness, and does not simply roughly make up ideas.